lemschi/BalanceIT/README.md

 *The Balanceboard itself is available here: (Currently unavailable)

 ## How to install & run
-There is currently no release that is available to download.
+There is currently no functional release that is available to download.

 ## Credits